wework/ray/docs/foundations/typography.md

 ## Displays

 Native heading elements (h1-h6) are designed for general-purpose use throughout the content.
-However, if a more distiguished and intentional headline is needed, consider using a `display` headline.
+However, if a more distinguished and intentional headline is needed, consider using a `display` headline.

 <component
     component="typography"